 The stats regarding fatalities produce some interesting insights.
 For instance, when looking at the country as a whole, the number of motorcycle-related fatalities is down from 2008.
 It’s easy to argue that 2008 was the worst year for motorcycle fatalities as it topped 5,000 for only the second time since 1975.

 In 2016, the most recent year that statistics were available, there were 4,976 motorcycle deaths.
 It’s down from the high of 5,112 in 2008, but it’s rising.
 The most staggering change occurs when you compare today’s numbers with those reported 20 years ago.
 There were 2,077 motorcycle deaths in 1996.
 By 2016, that number more than doubled to 4,976.

 So, do helmets really matter?
 The NHTSA offers one last statistic the sheds some light on the debate.
 In 2016, 91 percent of fatally injured motorcyclists were helmeted in states with helmet laws that cover all riders, in contrast to only 27 percent in states with no helmet law.
 In states with helmet laws that cover only some riders, 40 percent of fatally injured motorcyclists were helmeted.

 The stats obviously show that a helmet won’t necessarily save one’s life in every situation.
 However, in states that don’t mandate helmet use, fewer people died while wearing helmets.

 We know that it takes a special kind of person to a ride a motorcycle.
 You probably play by your own rules, love your freedom, and won’t take no for an answer.
 If you’re injured in a motorcycle accident, you’ll want an attorney who also refuses to take no for an answer.
-If so, call us today for a free consultation.
+If so, call us today for a free consultation from our Personal Injury Lawyers.
 Our toll-free number is 1-877-JanDils (1-877-526-3457).
 If you can’t talk now, fill out this form so we can talk to you at a better time.